 I had all these little freebies to bring home too.
 I watered them all the morning before my departure so they’d be moist but not sopping when it was time to pack them.

 I wrapped newspaper in a cone shape around the pots and secured the sheets with rubberbands.
 I put one in a plastic zip-top bag that I had brought along.

 My toiletries bag fit snugly next to the Indian mallow, holding that plant securely in place.
 I tightly packed the smaller plants at the top of the bag, padding out any gaps with more newspaper.

 The next morning I had a momentary fear that I would be over the weight limit with this bag, but all was well.
 It checked through just fine, and I settled in for a day of travel.
 Again, if you have any concerns about the weight limit, consider leaving the soil behind and wrapping the plant’s bare roots in moist newspaper or towels.

 As soon as I got home, I unzipped the bag and pulled out the plants.
 Thanks to the tight packing job, they were all in place, with just a little loose soil in the suitcase.
-Here’s the Indiana mallow, looking just fine.
+Here’s the Indian mallow, looking just fine.